 Watch as people seated in gigantic pumpkins race across a lake during the West Coast Giant Pumpkin Regatta.
 This free, wacky annual event is the only one of its kind on the West Coast.

 Portland likes its scares as much as any other city, and has the haunted houses to prove it.
-Some of the biggest annual options include Fright Town at Memorial Coliseum, and the 13th Door and Fear Asylum in nearby towns Beaverton and Milwaukie, respectively.
+Some of the biggest annual options include Fright Town at Memorial Coliseum, and the 13th Door in nearby Beaverton.

 The Spirit of Halloweentown